 Men who teach and preach the name of Christ must learn from our Lord, for "a servant is not greater than his master" (John 15:20)!
 Many Gospel Preachers are so involved in settling disputes between families and family members, that some preachers have even hung out a "Family Counselor" shingle, while others have simply taken down their "Gospel Preacher" acknowledgement.
-They are so busy putting out family "grass fires" that they have little time or inclination to educate all the families in "fire prevention."
+They are so busy putting out family "grass fires" they have little time or inclination to educate all the families in "fire prevention."
 The only "work of an evangelist" (2 Timothy 4:5) Paul gave Timothy was specifically to center around the command to: "Preach the word" (2 Timothy 4:1-4).
 Christ did not even send Paul to baptize, "but to preach the gospel" (I Corinthians 1:17).

-The first time an issue arose in the church of Christ, it involved the family matter of some widows missing their portion of what the church offered, the inspired apostles said:
+The first time the issue arose of some widows missing their portion of what the church offered, the inspired apostles said:

-It is not desirable that we should leave the word of God and serve tables (Acts 6:2).
+It is not desirable that we should leave the word of God and serve tables.
+(Acts 6:2)

-They preached to the church the qualifications for men who should see after the widows, and then said,
+They preached to the church the qualifications for men to see after the widows, and then said:

-"But we will give ourselves continually to prayer and to the ministry of the word" (Acts 6:4).
+But we will give ourselves continually to prayer and to the ministry of the word.
+(Acts 6:4)

-The details of carrying out the commands of Christ did not (nor do they today!) require the services of a Gospel Preacher.
-A tragedy of our day seems to be that Preachers are expected to solve family problems, be custodians of widows and orphans, and see that members attend, but when worship time comes, they do not know the Word of God nor can they preach it, for they haven't reserved for themselves time for prayer and preparation..
+The details of carrying out the commands of Christ do not require the services of a Gospel Preacher.
+A tragedy of our day seems to be that Preachers are expected to solve family problems, be custodians of widows and orphans, and see that members attend, but when worship time comes, they do not know the Word of God nor can they preach it.
 And then churches don't seem to know why they dwindle down to a precious few.